shravyaN25/Spend-Wise/README.md

 An Expense Tracking webapp that keeps track of the income and expenses developed using the MERN Stack, designed to help users manage their expenses.
-The application allows users to create and manage their accounts, add, edit, delete and view their expenses in pie-chart.
+The application allows users to create and manage their accounts, add, edit, delete and view their expenses in pie-chart for quick understanding.

 ![Image](https://github.com/user-attachments/assets/d8929777-6bb9-4b4e-a9b1-e73523396d94)